sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

 "An example from the manual"
 ```

 This information will be attached to the data set `ds`.
+Use `getinfo` to enquiry this information.

 ### Setting and removing formats